emdann/HexamerBias/primer_concentration_effect/README.md

 ## Primer concentration effect

-Analysis of variation of coverage fraction upon different primer batches.
+Analysis of variation of coverage fraction upon variation of primer batches.

-# Contents
+### Contents
-* __compute_predicted_coverage___: predicted coverage wiht primer prob information
+* __predict_coverage.Rmd__: R notebook of coverage prediction (with wrangling and data viz)
 * __primer_dimers__: analysis of effect of primer dimers
+* __run_cov_prediction_batch.r__: runs coverage prediction for samples processed wiht different batches (random, G-rich, T-rich).
+Includes correlation between predicted and experimental coverage with all variations of G and T composition (to make accuracy plots).